Search Results 21-30 of 22490 for first aid cpr

 Offer the person warm, sweet, nonalcoholic drinks.
 Begin CPR if the person shows no signs of life, such as breathing, coughing or movement.
 What to avoid.

 Nosebleeds, also called epistaxis (ep-ih-STAK-sis), are common.
 They happen when the tender blood vessels in the nose break.
-Common nosebleed causes can ...
+Common nosebleed causes can include ...

 Following guidelines to care for minor cuts and scrapes can help you avoid infection and heal faster.